What Does The Law Say About Driving While Intoxicated?

 This method relies more on subjective impressions and interpretations: the observations of the arresting police officer and the results of any field sobriety tests that were administered.

 There are many possible defenses that can invalidate the results of field sobriety testing.
-A DWI charge is not a conviction.
+Being charged with DWI does not mean that a conviction is automatic, especially when a qualified DWI lawyer is at your side.

 What Are The Penalties If I Am Convicted?